 - If the UW-Madison Office 365 account you are attempting to add is hidden in the GAL (Global Address List), it cannot be added through the Teams/Group client.
-You will need to use the administration site to add this member.
+You will need to use the Wisc Account Administration site to add this member.

 - If the UW-Madison Office 365 account you are attempting to add is an alumni/emeriti/service account (one that is not licensed for Teams), you will not be able to add them as a Team member.

 - Can I dial-in (audio conferencing) or dial-out to/from Teams Meetings?

 Important: Microsoft 365 licenses for dial-in (audio only) access to Teams Meetings and dial-out from Teams Meetings expired on Monday, October 31, 2022.
 Following this date, Microsoft Teams Meetings will no longer allow for dial-in (audio only) access or dial-out access via telephone number.
 All other access to Teams Meetings remains available including via Mobile, Desktop, and Web clients.

 Next steps: Please review your current slate of meetings scheduled for the future.
 Microsoft Teams meetings scheduled to take place after Monday, October 31 that require the ability for attendees to dial-in via telephone number will need to be canceled and rescheduled in one of the services listed below.

 Recommendations and alternatives: For those hosting virtual meetings which require the ability to dial-in via telephone, we recommend using one of the following video conferencing options: Zoom, Webex, or Google Meet.
 All three platforms will continue to offer dial-in capability.
 For additional information regarding video conferencing options please view the “Which video conferencing tool should I use?”
 KB article for details on the features and capabilities for each platform.